sandstorm/serious-game-legacy/README.md

 ## Lightweight Permissions with AppAuthorizer

-NOTE: we tried permission systems based on spatie/laravel-permission, and based on casbin.org.
+NOTE: we tried permission systems based on spatie/laravel-permission (using bezhansalleh/filament-shield), and based on casbin.org.
 For us, they were too complex on one side and too restrictive on the other side (both at the same time).
 That's why we are now rolling our own (very simple) permission system in `App\Authorization\AppAuthorizer`, which helps us centralize all permission logic at a single